The conference for marketers ready to win in 2026

 If your website is still on HTTP and you’re using web analytics services like Google Analytics, I have bad news for you: No referral data is passed from HTTPS to HTTP pages.

-As most of the web runs on HTTPS these days, the source of most referral traffic (clicks on links from other websites) will be labeled as direct in most analytics software.
+As the vast majority of the web now runs on HTTPS (89% of all websites as of 2026, according to W3Techs), the source of most referral traffic (clicks on links from other websites) will be labeled as direct in most analytics software.

 One disadvantage of this is that it makes your data messy and skewed.
 Another is that you’re unable to see your best referral sources—which is a wasted link building opportunity.